 What to do before you quit smoking

-Some of the most important steps to quitting smoking take place before you light your last cigarette.
-This guide can help you plan for — and maintain — your new smoke-free life.
+This guide can help you plan for — and maintain — your new smoke-free life

 Are you planning to quit smoking?
 Congratulations.
 That’s the first step toward putting the habit behind you for good.
 And while quitting smoking is far from easy, it’s definitely possible: 3 out of 5 American adults who ever smoked have quit.*

 For your best shot at quitting successfully, you need a good plan — don’t wing it.
 With that in mind, here’s a road map for what you can do in the days before your quit date.
-Plus, we offer advice on how to navigate your first smoke-free month to help make it easier to stick with your healthy decision.
+Plus, we offer advice on how to navigate your first smoke-free month.

 This is the time to mentally prepare to quit smoking.
 You’ll also want to get your support system and supplies in place.